curtispuetz/pypp-docs/docs/lang_features/built_in_functions.md

 # Built-in functions

 Similar to Python built-in functions.
-Most of the common Python built-in functions are supported.
+Lots of the common Python built-in functions are supported.

 Note: Any function which does not have to be imported or is imported from `pypp_python` is referred to as a "built-in function".